quintel/documentation/docs/main/co2-ccus.md

 Synthetic methanol is made of CO<sub>2</sub>, hydrogen and electricity.
 The ETM takes all three into account, as well as the investment and O&M costs associated with its production.

 _Note: The production of synthetic methanol does not (automatically) affect the production of methanol and other chemical products in the conventional chemical industry sector.
-You can make choices about this themselves in [the Demand → Industry → Chemicals section](https://pro.energytransitionmodel.com/scenario/demand/industry/chemicals)._
+You can make choices about this themselves in the [Chemicals](https://energytransitionmodel.com/scenario/demand/industry/chemicals) section._

 ### Synthetic kerosene
 Similar to synthetic methanol, captured CO<sub>2</sub> can be used to produce kerosene, which can subsequently serve as transport fuel in the aviation sector.
 The ETM takes the CO<sub>2</sub>, hydrogen and electricity requirements for producing kerosene into account, as well as the investment and O&M costs associated with its production.

-There are two production routes for synthetic kerosene in the ETM, Must-run and dispatchable.
+There are two production routes for synthetic kerosene in the ETM, must-run and dispatchable.
 The dispatchable production is flexible following the electricity price, therefore the capacity is set in the electric input capacity in MWe.
-The must-run production is set as a yearly energy flow in PJ.
+See the [Electricity conversion](electricity-conversion) page for more information.
+The must-run production is set as the yearly supply of kerosene in PJ.

 Please note: The production of synthetic kerosene does not (automatically) affect the production of fossil kerosene in the conventional refineries sector.
-Users can make choices about this themselves in [the Demand → Industry → Refineries section](https://pro.energytransitionmodel.com/scenario/demand/industry/refineries).
+Users can make choices about this themselves in the [Refineries](https://energytransitionmodel.com/scenario/demand/industry/refineries) section.

 ### Other utilisation
 Finally, you can set the amount of CO<sub>2</sub> used for 'other utilisation' purposes.
 This includes all applications that are currently not modelled explicitly in the ETM.
 Examples include utilisation of CO<sub>2</sub> as a propellant gas for beer and soda production or for the cultivation of crops in greenhouses.
 CO<sub>2</sub> emitted by the fertilizers industry sector can also be captured and used to produce urea, which is used as an animal feed additive and fertilizer.

 In many cases, utilising CO<sub>2</sub> does not reduce emission, but only delays it.
 Therefore, the amount of CO<sub>2</sub> set with this slider is included in the total emissions of your scenario by default.
 It is however also possible to delay part of these emissions indefinitely, in which case they are excluded from the total emissions.
-You can set this share in the Emissions > [Greenhouse gases](https://pro.energytransitionmodel.com/scenario/emissions/other_emissions/delayed-emissions) section.
+You can set this share in the [Greenhouse gases](https://energytransitionmodel.com/scenario/emissions/other_emissions/delayed-emissions) section.

 ## Supply and demand of carbon
 The ETM keeps track of all 'supply' of carbon (capture) and all 'demand' of carbon (utilisation and storage).
 This is summarised in the chart below: